How to get a graduate job in retail

 Recruitment fairs

 Recruitment fairs usually have jobs on offer for the right candidates.
 These events offer you a great opportunity to talk to current employees who may often be recent graduates.
 Bring your CV along to present to employers recruiting on the day.
-Check the gradireland.com Events page for details of fairs coming up.
+Check the gradireland.com events page for upcoming fairs.

 Careers seminars/guest lectures

-If your college has organised these events for you it is worthwhile bringing your CV along to give to the speakers.
-These are excellent opportunities to network with people in industry and to make valuable contacts.
+If your college organises these events, it is worthwhile to bring copies of your CV along to give to the speakers.
+Career seminars are excellent opportunities to network with people in industry and to make valuable contacts.

 Where you might work